In a regular HTTP response, the

 Content-Disposition: inline Content-Disposition: attachment Content-Disposition: attachment; filename="filename.jpg"

-form-data; additional parameters are case-insensitive and have arguments, that use quoted-string syntax after the
+name parameter to identify the relevant field.
+Additional directives are case-insensitive and have arguments that use quoted-string syntax after the

-- Is followed by a string containing the name of the HTML field in the form that the content of this subpart refer to.
+Is followed by a string containing the name of the HTML field in the form that the content of this subpart refers to.
 When dealing with multiple files in the same field (for example, the

 multipleattribute of an

 <input type="file">element), there can be several subparts with the same name.